Snowflake-Labs/spcs-templates/user-metrics/README.md

 Metrics services consists of several containers defined above.
-Containers can be built manually from this repository, or one can use containers from the dockerhub: TODO: add link to all containers.
+Containers can be built manually from this repository, or one can use containers from the dockerhub: TODO: https://hub.docker.com/u/snowflakedb.

 ### Deploying metrics service